Indoor Air Quality Testing Standards

-Indoor Air Quality Standards are permissible limit for different indoor air pollutants & factors that affect indoor air quality.
-As per Environmental bodies it should be Below limits to keep environmental balance.
+Indoor Air Quality Standards are the permissible limit for different indoor air pollutants & factors that affect indoor air quality.
+As per Environmental bodies like EPA or CPCB, it should be Below limits to keep environmental balance.

-Home is a place where we feel safe, don’t we.
+A home is a place where we feel safe, don’t we?
 But, are we truly safe?
 Are we truly safe from all the bacteria, viruses and indoor air pollutants lingering in our home?

 It is stated by scientists that indoor air can be more polluted than the air outside.